A Guide to Hiking Lake City’s Five 14ers

 If you’ve never hiked a 14er before, Lake City is a great place to start — and if you’re a seasoned peak bagger, there are more than enough scrambly summits to satisfy your inner mountain goat.
 Five of Colorado’s famous “14ers,” or mountains above 14,000 feet in elevation, are easily accessible from Lake City: Handies Peak, Uncompahgre Peak, Wetterhorn Peak, Sunshine Peak, and Redcloud Peak.

-Here’s a quick guide to hiking the five fourteeners near Lake City, from the beginner-friendly to the rough and rugged, while protecting their pristine beauty.
+Here’s a quick guide to hiking the five fourteeners near Lake City, from beginner-friendly to rough and rugged, while protecting their pristine beauty.
+For more in-depth information and to purchase maps and local guide books, stop in the Lake City Visitor Center.

 Hiking Handies Peak